SimpleDataLabsInc/prophecy-docs/docs/SQL/gems/gems.md

   - cte
 ---

-In Prophecy and dbt, Data [Models](/docs/concepts/project/models.md) are SQL statements that build a single table or view.
-Prophecy visualizes Data Models to illustrate the many steps needed to generate a single table or view.
-Gems represent the individual steps.
-A Gem is a unit of functionality ranging from reading, transforming, writing, and various other ad-hoc operations on data.
+In Prophecy and dbt, data [models](/docs/concepts/project/models.md) are groups of SQL statements used to create a single table or view.
+Prophecy simplifies data modeling by visualizing the data model as a series of steps, each represented by a [Gem](/docs/concepts/project/gems.md).
+Gems are functional units that perform tasks such as reading, transforming, writing, or handling other data operations.

-Each Gem represents a SQL statement, and allows users to construct that statement by configuring a visual interface.
-Prophecy is smart about whether to construct a CTE or subquery for each Gem; users just configure the visual interface, and Prophecy includes the Gem's SQL statement as part of the Model.
-Here is a nice [overview](/docs/concepts/project/gems.md) of all the aspects of the Gem user interface.
-The table below outlines each Gem category:
+Each Gem corresponds to a SQL statement, which users can construct through an intuitive visual interface.
+Prophecy handles the underlying complexity by deciding whether each Gem should generate a CTE or a subquery.
+Users simply configure the Gem's interface, and Prophecy integrates the resulting SQL into the larger data model.

+The table below outlines the different SQL Gem categories.

 <div class="gems-table">